 Who we are and what we do

-The Historical Novel Society offers the foremost website for historical fiction, providing 20,000+ of searchable, browsable reviews.
+The Historical Novel Society offers the foremost website for historical fiction, providing 20,000+ searchable, browsable reviews.
 Most of our reviews were published in our member magazine, the Historical Novels Review (founded 1997).
 It is the only print magazine in the world devoted to historical fiction.

 Which novels do we review?

 In order to be considered for review, novels should have been published for the first time within the past six months.
 We also consider ARCs of forthcoming titles.
 Our scope encompasses all works of historical fiction.
-For us, these means novels set at least 50 years in the past.
+For us, this means novels set at least 50 years before the time of writing.

 As well as traditional and literary historical novels, we also feature reviews of historical mystery, historical fantasy, historical romance, sagas, alternate history, Christian historical fiction, time-slip novels, multi-period novels, novel-length collections of historical short stories or novellas, children’s and young adult historicals, and a small number of relevant non-fiction titles.